-This is one of my largest posts to date packed with videos from various resources across the web.
-It is a subject I am passionate about contrary to the vast majority of self defence experts out there.
-The subject is of course Leg Locks and their use in self defence situations.
-By the end of this article you will understand why I feel they are so important and also have various resources to look at on how to leg lock with real skill.
+By the end of this article, you will understand why I feel they are important for self-protection and also have various resources to look at on how to leg lock with real skill.

 1. If attacked the opponents are likely to be physically stronger than you.